Amankumar-G/Formalute/Manual.md

 ### ❓ Common Issues & Fixes

 1. **React is undefined?**
-   - Ensure React and ReactDOM are loaded before Formable.
+   - Ensure React and ReactDOM are loaded before Formalute.

 2. **jQuery plugin not working?**
-   - Make sure jQuery is included **before** Formable in your HTML file.
+   - Make sure jQuery is included **before** Formalute in your HTML file.

 3. **Form not rendering?**
    - Double-check your `jsonConfig` structure.